-- 10.7.2.1 An annual review of the progress being made toward achieving the goals and objectives of the ten-year increment will include annual reporting by the NeDNR and the NPNRD of the information being shared as described above.
+An annual review of the progress being made toward achieving the goals and objectives of the ten-year increment will include annual reporting by the NeDNR and the NPNRD of the information being tracked as described above.

+Data from will be analyzed to assess the collective amount, timing, and locations of the depletions to streamflow resulting from new or expanded uses and of all mitigations.
+This will involve a simple analysis of impacts to streamflow resulting from permitted changes, which will not require model runs.
+These analyses will be done using the agreed upon methods and tools.
+Methods and tools used will be available to the stakeholders and the public.
+This information will be shared between the NPNRD and the NeDNR, presented at the Basin-Wide Annual Meeting the data collected will then be trimmed to the relevant PRRIP area, analyzed, and used for required annual and periodic reporting for the NNDP, helping facilitate Nebraska's compliance with the NNDP.

 The reports from the NPNRD and the NeDNR should include information on the location, amount and timing of the depletions caused by each permitted new or expanded water use, as well as the associated offset and the location, amount and timing of the offset's accretions to the river.
-The depletions and/or the accretions should be reported for each year throughout the ten-year increment. - 10.7.2.2 These reports should be made available at least four weeks prior to each Basin-Wide Annual Meeting.
-The format of the reports will be standardized as agreed to by the NeDNR and the Upper Platte River Basin NRDs. - 10.7.2.3 Data from all the Upper Platte River Basin NRDs and the NeDNR will be analyzed by the NeDNR to assess the collective amount, timing, and locations of the depletions to streamflow resulting from new or expanded uses and the collective amount, timing, and locations of all mitigations put in place.
-This will involve an analysis of impacts to streamflow resulting from permitted changes, which will not require model runs.
-These analyses will be done using the agreed upon methods and tools.
-Methods and tools used will be available to the stakeholders and the public the data collected will then be trimmed to the relevant Platte River Recovery Implementation Program area, analyzed, and used for required annual and periodic reporting for the Nebraska New Depletion Plan, helping facilitate Nebraska's compliance with the Nebraska New Depletion Plan.
-The NeDNR will generate these reports and will coordinate with the NPNRD to ensure the accuracy of data within any final report. - 10.7.2.4 The data and the analysis will be presented at the Basin-Wide Annual Meeting.
+The depletions and/or the accretions should be reported for each year throughout the ten-year increment.

+These reports should be made available at least four weeks prior to each Basin-Wide Annual Meeting.
+The format of the reports will be standardized as agreed to by the NeDNR and the Upper Platte River Basin NRDs.

 The reported information will be used as appropriate in the evaluation process as described below.
+Data from the NeDNR and NPNRD annual reports will be used to prepare reports to the Governance Committee of PRRIP on status and activities related to the NNDP.
+The NeDNR will generate these reports and will coordinate with the NPNRD to ensure the accuracy of data within any final report.

-10.7.3 Evaluation: Measuring the Success of Meeting the Goals and Objectives of this IMP.
+10.7.3 Evaluation: Measuring the Success of Meeting the Goals and Objectives of this IMP

-Measuring the success of this IMP in addressing streamflow depletions due to new uses begun subsequent to July 1, 1997, and maintaining current progress (Goal 1 from Chapter 9).
+Measuring the success of this IMP in addressing streamflow depletions due to new uses begun subsequent to July 1, 1997, and maintaining progress.

-10.7.3.1 Annual Review.
+10.7.3.1 Annual Review

 In order to meet the requirements of Neb.
 Rev. Stat. § 46-715(5)(d)(ii), the data contained in the annual reports submitted by the NPNRD and the NeDNR will be reviewed and analyzed annually to assess the progress being made toward achieving the goals and objectives of Chapter 9 of this IMP for the current ten-year increment.
 The annual review will consider both the near-term and long-term effects of any permitted new consumptive uses.
-A 50-year stream depletion curve may be used to assess the impacts of any new uses contained within the annual reports to show the long-term potential impacts of annual changes.
+A 50-year stream depletion curve, based on the WWUM model, may be used to assess the impacts of any new uses contained within the annual reports to show the long-term potential impacts of annual changes.

-10.7.3.2 Robust Review.
+10.7.3.2 Robust Review